LaurensRietveld/SyncProject/README.md

 * Create ssh keys for the rsync between master and slave
 * Set up mysql on both, and configure replication between both

+## Directories:
+* bin: collection of scripts to set up the servers, compile the project, and sync the jars/wars to their proper location
+* config: Config directory.
+Used in all java code, as well as in bin directory scripts.
+Other folder (e.g. restlet folder) use symlink to connect include a config file.
+Other applications (e.g. daemon) gets their config file by getting it from the github repo (https://raw.github.com/....)
+* daemon: Code for the java daemon, which is runnable on both the master and slave node.
+Simply build, and then execute using 'java -jar daemon.jar'.
+* restlet: The restlet which runs on the master node, and which handles execution and logging of queries
+* sesameExport: A separate project to be able to export xml from sesame.
+Conflicting libs do not allow including this project in the restlet, therefor it needs to be called commandline.
+Build this dir, and put it in the appropriate folder on the master node (see config file for which one).